dakindre/Multi-Label-Image-Ontology/README.md

 ## Introduction

 ### #IKnowNothing
 Given a set of unlabeled images, I set out to create an ontology based on the classification hierarchy from learned image labels.
 I wanted to make this as visual as possible to represent the interrelationships of all the nodes.
-Using AWS Rekognition, Anaconda, and Neo4j Desktop I was able to create a visual and queryable representation of this data set.
+Using AWS Rekognition, Anaconda, and Neo4j Desktop I was able to create a visual and queryable representation structure of this data set.

 ## Table of Contents
-1. Introduction
+### 1. Introduction
-2. Technologies Used
+### 2. Technologies Used
       * 2.1.
 Final Production
       * 2.2.
 Development
 3. Procedures and Justifications